 Healthcare providers may commit negligence if they fail to order the right diagnostic tests or refer to a specialist.
 Misdiagnosis can occur in any medical setting, but one of the most common places is in the emergency room, where doctors treat several patients at a time.

 Medical malpractice cases require specific expertise and experience.
-At Wendt Law P.C., we’re committed to helping you gain compensation for medical bills, lost wages, and the intangible losses associated with your experience.
+At Wendt Law P.C., our Kansas City injury attorneys are committed to helping you gain compensation for medical bills, lost wages, and the intangible losses associated with your experience.
 To begin the legal claims process today, please contact us for a free case evaluation.
-Let us provide a risk-free review of your case and help you decide on your next steps.
+Let our Kansas City medical malpractice lawyers provide a risk-free review of your case and help you decide on your next steps.
 Schedule yours today.